 Take the yoga scene, for instance.
 We all love the yoga scene.
 It makes us smile due to the absurd perfection of creatures doing yoga.
 Just try putting this in a script in a way that invites gentle amusement instead of eye-rolling and disdain.
 Not easily done.
 I’d rather we all kept it in our mind’s eye than ruin it with an awkward on-screen attempt.
 Every detail of the books has to be discussed in this way, which is why it is taking a long time to bring it to you.
 But it will all be worth it when the series is faithful in tone, feeling, and character to the books even if it differs in detail.

-A Production Designer joined earlier, as Deborah shared last May via her Facebook post:
+A Production Designer joined earlier, as Deborah shared in May 2016 via her Facebook post:

 […] a Production Designer who is beginning to put together the overall look and mood of the piece.
 The producer and production designer have been out looking at locations (in the UK they call these “reccys”) in Oxford.

 According to this update from January 2017: